noun (plural comedies)

 - I had already explored the documentary world at the limits of fiction, and, in fictional films, had explored comedies and thrillers.

 - The film is a comedy, but rarely relies on outright gags for laughs.

-- 1.2The style or genre represented by comedy films, plays, and broadcast programs.More example sentences
+- 1.2The style or genre represented by comedy films, plays, and broadcast programmes: the conventions of romantic comedy have grown more appealing with the passage of timeMore example sentences

 - He has sold short stories in a range of genres, including romantic comedy, science fiction, fantasy, and horror.

 - Within the genre of romantic comedy, so many female leads spend entire films longing and pining for the ‘right one’.